dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

     }
 ```

 Routes can get tricky to debug, so use them judiciously and know how they affect incoming requests in your app.
-For example, someone looking at the above controller might make assumptions about the `Index` action, given the default route confiruration on the project; however, with the attributes applied as above, a request to `/person/index` would give them a `404 Not Found`.
+For example, someone looking at the above controller might make assumptions about the `Index` action, given the default route configuration on the project; however, with the attributes applied as above, a request to `/person/index` would give them a `404 Not Found`.
 Read more about routes [here](routing.md).

 ## Controller Helpers and Result Objects
 In addition to the actions that you write yourself, you're also privy to the host of helper methods that are built into the base controller that you inherit from.
-These methods help to formulate a repsonse after you've completed any validation, service access or processing required.
+These methods help to formulate a response after you've completed any validation, service access or processing required.
 We've already looked at one as part of the samples above, but let's have another quick look:

 ```c#
 public IActionResult Index()